ove/ove-apps/packages/ove-app-audio/README.md

 # Audio App

 This app supports the playing of audio files within the OVE Framework.
-The audio app is powered by the [Howler.js](https://howlerjs.com/) audio library, thus it supports Web Audio API by default and falls back to HTML5 Audio if required.
+It is powered by the Howler.js audio library, so supports the Web Audio API by default and falls back to HTML5 Audio if required.
 This app is intended to provide a distributed layer on top of the Howler Library.

 The Audio App does not display any visible content and will, by default, play audio on all browsers a section covers.
 You may select where within the section the audio plays by using the setPosition method (implementation pending [blocker](https://github.com/ove/ove-apps/issues/33)).
 Currently supported Audio files include `webm`, `mp3` and `sound.wav`.